scerviez/bing-search-result-api/README.md

 # bing-image-search
-API  For Search Image From bing.com
+API  For Search Result From bing.com